OPS-E2E-PPE/VBA-Docs/api/Outlook.PropertyAccessor.SetProperties.md

  PropNames = Array(prop1, prop2, prop3, prop4)
  myValues = Array(1020, "111-222-Kudo", Now(), False)
  'Set values with SetProperties call
- 'If the properties do not exist, then SetProperties 'adds the properties to the object when saved.
+ 'If the properties don't exist, then SetProperties 'adds the properties to the object when saved.
  'The type of the property is the type of the element 'passed in myValues array.